ForSpareParts/sublime-bugzilla/README.md

 1. Install the ``bugzillatools`` package (``pip install bugzillatools``)
 2. Clone this repository to your Sublime Text 3 ``Packages`` directory.
-3. Make a copy of the repository's ``Bugzilla.sublime-settings`` in your Sublime ``Packages/User`` directory (the same directory that contains your user preferences and keymaps).
+3. Open Preferences -> Package Settings -> Bugzilla -> Settings – User, and
-4. Edit this file to reflect your bugzilla URL, username, and password.
+edit this file to reflect your Bugzilla URL, username, and password.
+Use the Bugzilla -> Settings – Default file as a model.

 Now you should be good to go.
 If commands still don't run, find the location of the ``bugzilla`` command (using ``which bugzilla`` from the terminal), and